apache/pulsar/site2/docs/getting-started-helm.md

     minikube start --memory=8192 --cpus=4 --kubernetes-version=<k8s-version>
     ```

-    The `<k8s-version>` can be any [Kubernetes version supported by your minikube installation](https://minikube.sigs.k8s.io/docs/reference/configuration/kubernetes/).
-Example: `v1.16.1.
+    The `<k8s-version>` can be any [Kubernetes version supported by your Minikube installation](https://minikube.sigs.k8s.io/docs/reference/configuration/kubernetes/), such as `v1.16.1`.

 2. Set `kubectl` to use Minikube.